jacker92/devopswithkubernetes/README.md

 <img src="https://github.com/jacker92/devopswithkubernetes/blob/master/landscape.png"></img>

-Column "Selection" can be one of the following:
+Column *"Selection"* can be one of the following:
-- 1: Used on this course .
-Something that you knew that you were using it (black)
+- 1: Used on this course.
+Something that you knew that you were using it (black in the pic)
 - 2: Something that has been used in this course that something was depending on (red in the pic)
-- 3 : Used outside of this course (black in the pic)
+- 3: Used outside of this course (black in the pic)

 ### Database